Formatting your tutorial

 Images should be placed in a folder that has the same name as the Markdown file without the .md

 extension.
-This way, it is possible to link to the image without needing to specify its path.
+This way, it is possible to link to the image without needing to specify its file path.

 You can embed images in the tutorial page using